 Program Components: The Honors Program in Psychology consists of three main components:

-2. Participation in 3 semesters of the Honors Seminar (PY 399), a small-group 1-semester-hour seminar aimed at in-depth discussion of theory and research in the behavioral sciences.
+2. Participation in 3 semesters of the Honors Seminar (PY 399), a small-group 1-semester-hour seminar aimed at professional development and in-depth discussion of theory and research in the behavioral sciences.

-3. Completion of advanced coursework: Honors students are required to take an additional 300-level course from the designated list of foundation topics in Psychology.
+3. Completion of advanced coursework: Honors students are required to take additional upper-level courses in Psychology (see http://catalog.uab.edu/undergraduate/collegeofartsciences/psychology/#honorstext)

-Outcomes: Over the past five years, approximately 38% of graduates of the Psychology Honors Program have pursued doctoral study in Psychology and an additional 35% have entered professional schools, typically in medicine or counseling/social work.
-Others have gone directly to jobs in research (12%) or clinical service (5%).
+Outcomes: Over the past ten years, the majority of Psychology Honors Program graduates have either pursued doctoral study in Psychology or have been accepted to professional schools, typically in medicine or counseling/social work.
+Others have gone directly to jobs in research or clinical service.